 Q: Where do I purchase the arches for the Endo section of the exam?

 A: We suggest that you do not purchase any arches until you have reviewed the Exam Site Information for the exam site you will be testing at.
-The information will identify the type of mounting in the Endodontic lab at the exam site.
-The Exam Site Information will tell you if the arch is available directly through the school’s dental supply store, or you may purchase the arches from Acadental (http://www.acadental.com), or Columbia (http://www.columbiadentoform.com).
-Candidates are responsible for supplying their own Endo arches, extra sextants, trays, etc.
+Exam Site Information is available at wreb.org.
+The information will identify the type of mounting in the Sim lab at the exam site.
+The Exam Site Information will tell you if the arch is available directly through the school’s dental supply store, or you may purchase the arches from Acadental (http://www.acadental.com).
+Candidates are responsible for supplying their own Endodontics arches, extra sextants, trays, etc. Please read the Candidate Guide for more information.

 Q: Does WREB provide patients for candidates?
 If not, where can I find potential patients?